 Additionally, as you’ve seen in the Atkins diet, you start to increase your carbohydrate intake as you progress through the phases.
 This can have a detrimental effect on your weight loss progress.
 The ketogenic diet, on the other hand, restricts carbs from day 1 until you decide to stop dieting.
 A persistent cutback on carbs and sugar on this high-fat diet will induce a state of ketosis, resulting in fat breakdown.

 Now you have a better overview of the keto vs Atkins diet, you can assess which one suits your long-term weight loss journey best.
+Take a look at the testimonials on our keto before and after page.
 The important thing is to first understand how each diet works to ready yourself before starting the meal plan.

 Which diet plan are you following or interested in trying?
 Share your thoughts in the comments section below.